House (1977 film): Filming

 Obayashi recalled that his producer told him that Toho was tired of losing money on comprehensible films and were ready to let Obayashi direct the House script, which they felt was incomprehensible.
 Toho officially green-lit the film's production after the success of the radio drama based on House.
 Obayashi received special permission to direct the film despite not being a member of the Toho staff.

-House was filmed on one of Toho's largest sets, where Obayashi shot the film without a storyboard over a period of about two months.
+House was filmed on one of Toho's largest sets, where Obayashi shot the film without a storyboard for about two months.
 Obayashi described the attitude on the set as very upbeat as he often skipped, sang and played quiz games with the younger actresses on the set.
 Despite having fun on the set, members of the Toho crew felt the film was nonsense.
 Obayashi found the acting of the seven girls to be poor while trying to direct them verbally.
 He began playing the film's soundtrack on set, which changed the way the girls were acting in the film as they got into the spirit of the music.
 Actress Kimiko Ikegami was uncomfortable about a nude scene in the film.
 To make her more comfortable, Yoko Minamida, who had never done a nude scene before, also took off her clothes.
 After Obayashi saw Minamida nude, he included a topless scene for her in the film which was not in the original script.

 Obayashi already had experience with special effects from his work on television commercials.
 Obayashi and the cameraman oversaw the special effects for the film.
-Obayashi desired the special effects to look unrealistic, as if a child created them.
-For the scene in which Ai Matsubara's character vanishes under the blood, Obayashi had her suspended nude, pouring buckets of blue paint on her to create a blue-screen chroma key effect where the blue colored parts of her body would deteriorate on camera.
+Obayashi desired the special effects to look unrealistic as if a child created them.
+For the scene in which Ai Matsubara's character vanishes under the blood, Obayashi had her suspended nude, pouring buckets of blue paint on her to create a blue-screen chroma key effect where the blue-colored parts of her body would deteriorate on camera.
 The outcome of a lot of these effects would be unknown until the film was completed.
 Obayashi stated that sometimes the effects did not turn out how he originally envisioned them.

 Music

 The soundtrack for the film was created and released before the film's production.
 Asei Kobayashi, who worked with Obayashi on his television commercials, contributed the piano pieces for the film's soundtrack.
 Kobayashi felt that younger people should contribute to the film's soundtrack and suggested Mickie Yoshino and his band Godiego should contribute songs based on Yoshino's piano pieces.
 Singer Ken Narita played blues harp on the track "Hungry House Blues", and also contributed vocals to "House Love Theme".

-All tracks arranged by Mickie Yoshino, and produced by Yoshino with Asei Kobayashi.
+All tracks were arranged by Mickie Yoshino, and produced by Yoshino with Asei Kobayashi.